valentinvuillon/game_of_life/README.md

-This is an implementation of Conway's Game of Life using C++ and SFML 3.0.0.
+This is an implementation of Conway's Game of Life using C++ and SFML.
+C++ version: C++17
+SFML version: SFML 3.0.0.

 [Showcase video](https://www.youtube.com/watch?v=ef50c3Ub2r4&t=28s)